Showing 1 - 1 OF 1

 Remember to carry your employment history including your resume, addresses of personal and professional references, letters of recommendation, school transcripts, certificates, licenses, orders and marriage license with you.

-If you are transitioning from the military to a civilian career, the Soldier for Life Transition Assistance Program is there to help guide you through the journey.
-The Hawaii SFL TAP Center is located at the Soldier Support Center on Schofield Barracks at the intersection of Ayers Street and Waianae Avenue in Building 750.
+If you are transitioning from the military to a civilian career, the Transition Assistance Program is there to help guide you through the journey.
+The Hawaii TAP Center is located at the Soldier Support Center on Schofield Barracks at the intersection of Ayers Street and Waianae Avenue in Building 750.
 Contact SFL TAP at 808-655-1028 or DSN 315-455-1028.

 My Career Advancement Account is a workforce development program that provides eligible military spouses with financial assistance for licenses, certifications or associate degrees to pursue an occupation or career field.
 For information on MyCAA, visit the MyCAA website.